 For some of us, holidays are not all about lazing on the beach or by the pool!
-If you prefer to keep active when you’re away then there’s plenty on offer for you in The Golden Triangle.
+If you prefer to keep active while you’re away, then there’s plenty on offer to you in The Golden Triangle.
 As well as the obvious choices of golf and tennis, there are also beautiful trails that are perfect for walking and cycling.

 For wildlife and plant life enthusiasts, there is plenty to see and admire, in particular along the Ria Formosa Nature Reserve.
-Go from the coast into the hills and enjoy the timeless villages and rugged mountain views or head west and see the more historical side of the Algarve.
-Here are some of our favourite spots:
+Go from the coast into the hills and enjoy the timeless villages and rugged mountain views or head west to see the more historical side of the Algarve.
+Here are some of our favourite spots.

 From the Aldeamento in Vale do Lobo, you can enjoy a walk right along the cliff like façade of the land parallel with the coast line.
 This brings you right down to the beach where the Royal Golf Course meets the sand.
 Walk west towards Quarteira or East towards Dunas Douradas where you can .